Writing HOOPS Stream Files

 It is very useful to store some information at the beginning of the file which denotes the extents of the scene, so that an application which is going to stream the file can setup the proper camera at the beginning of the streaming process.
 Otherwise, the camera would have to continually get reset as each new object was streamed in and the scene extents changed as a result.

-An HSF with the #TKE_View opcode, along with a segment containing polyline and marker objects would look like:
+An HSF with the #TKE_View opcode, along with a segment containing polyline and marker objects would look like this:

-The code required to create this HSF file is here (<hoops>/dev_tools/base_stream/examples/simple/simple_hsf2.cpp).
+The code required to create this HSF file is simple_hsf2.cpp (<hoops>/dev_tools/base_stream/examples/simple/simple_hsf2.cpp).

 A more practical example of an HSF file is one that contains a ‘real world’ scene-graph, including:

-Note: LOD support could still be leveraged in the case where you are manually creating an HSF file, where you could call the utility function ::HC_Compute_Optimized_Shell to generate LODs.
+Please note that LOD support could still be leveraged in the case where you are manually creating an HSF file, where you could call the utility function

 The following is one possible structure of the HSF file which represents the above scene-graph and orders the various representations of the shell primitives:

-The code required to create this HSF is here (<hoops>/dev_tools/base_stream/examples/simple/simple_hsf3.cpp).
+The code required to create this HSF is simple_hsf3.cpp.
 Note how the example reuses opcode handlers in cases where more than one object of a specific type is going to be exported to the HSF file.

 The LOD representation for a shell object is not restricted to a shell, but can be composed of one or more non-shell objects.
 For example, a circle or several polylines could be used as the LOD representation for a shell.